ctnava/rxtechnotes/law/hipaa.md

 - Expiration date or event
 - Signature and date

-> 📌 Generally speaking, do not provide information to anyone unless specifically directed by the pharmacist

 ### 🛡️ HIPAA Security Rule

 The **HIPAA Security Rule** specifically governs **electronic Protected Health Information (ePHI)**.
 It requires covered entities to implement **administrative, technical, and physical safeguards** to ensure the confidentiality, integrity, and availability of patient data.